rkrish97/Removing-Rain-droplets-and-Haze-from-images/README.md

 streaks from the images using only low-level features.
 These methods face difficulty in removing the rain streaks when the structure of the rain is similar to the object in the scene.

+## Dataset
+Access the PDF file in the repository to access the data used for the project.

+## Results
+PDF file has the colab notebooks which would display the results of the work